rust-stuco/lectures/week9/lifetimes.md

 All references must have a lifetime.
 But we've seen many references without lifetime annotations...

-This is a version of a function we saw back in week 2:

 ```rust
 fn first_word(s: &str) -> &str {
     let bytes = s.as_bytes();